-If you are reading this article before How To Swim with Manatee, I recommend to first read that one, and then come back for the conclusion.
+If you are reading this article before How To Swim with Manatee, I recommend first reading that one, and then coming back for the conclusion.

 Once we learned how to play nice with the Manatee it was time for our swim.
 And the anticipation was killing us.

-For some reason, Crystal River Florida is the main draw for manatee when Homosassa Springs Florida, which is 74 degrees year round (same as Crystal River), has the same perfect conditions and has the same amount of manatee coming here year after year.
+For some reason, Crystal River Florida is the main draw for manatees while Homosassa Springs Florida, which is 74 degrees year round (same as Crystal River), has the same perfect conditions and has the same amount of manatees coming here year after year.

-Our captain and guide was so much fun.
-She not only is this her career, but she is absolutely in love with Manatee and every time she has a day off she is swimming with them.
-Her love affair started when she was seven years old and is now sharing the love with us.
+Our captain and guide were so much fun.
+Not only is this her career, but she is absolutely in love with manatees, and every time she has a day off she is swimming with them.
+Her love affair started when she was seven years old and is now sharing her love with us.
 And that made the swim that much easier to adjust to.

 Because trust me, your first time face-to-face with this animal can make your heart stop.
 Not in a bad way.
 Since we had absolutely no reference points for how to really act, it can definitely frighten you with its mass and unexpected curiosity, completely throwing you off guard.